-Table 13-76: Sound Effects Ringtone Parameters
+Table V-634: Sound Effects Ringtone Parameters

-Parameter Permitted Values se.rt.enabled 0 or 1 (default) If 0 , the ringtone feature is not enabled on the phon e.
-If 1 (default), the ringtone feature is enabled. se.rt.modification.enabled 0 or 1 (default) A flag to determine whether or not to allow user modification (through phone's user interface) of the pre- defined ringtone enabled for modification. se.rt..callWait callWaiting, callWaitingLong, precedenceCallWaiting The call waiting tone to be used for this class of ring.
-The call waiting should match one defined in Table 13-73: Call Progress Tone Pattern Names.
-The default call waiting tone is callWaiting. se.rt.< ringClass >.name UTF-8 encoded string se.rt..name The answer mode for a ringtone.
-Used for identification. -
+Parameter Permitted Values

+se.rt.enabled 0 or 1 (default)

+If 0 , the ringtone feature is not enabled on the phone.
+If 1 (default), the ringtone feature is enabled.

+se.rt.modification.enabled 0 or 1 (default)

+A flag to determine whether or not to allow user modification (through phone's user interface) of the pre-defined ringtone enabled for modification.

-The answer mode for a ringtone.
-Used for identifica default, ringer1 to ringer24 The answer mode for a ringtone.
-Used for identification se.rt. se.rt. ringer The ringtone to be used for this class of ring.
-The ringtone ring. default, ringer1 to ringer24 The answer mode for a ringtone.
-Used for identification se.rt. ringer The ringtone to be used for this class of ring.
-The rington Names.
-The default ringer is ringer2. default, ringer1 to ringer24 nger should match one of Table 13-74: Ringtone 1 to 60000 only relevant if the type is set to ring-answer The answer mode for a ringtone.
-Used for identification se.rt. ringClass>.ringer The ringtone to be used for this class of ring.
-The ripertern Names.
-The default ringer is ringer2. se.rt. ringClass>.timeout default, ringer1 to ringer24 nger should match one of Table 13-74: Ringtone 1 to 60000 only relevant if the type is set to ring-answer
+December of the control of the contr On weither d Malana Parameter Permitted Values se.rt..callWait callWaiting, callWaitingLong, precedenceCallWaiting The call waiting tone to be used for this class of ring.
+The call waiting should match one defined in Table V-601: Call Progress Tone Pattern Names.
+The default call waiting tone is callWaiting. se.rt..level -300 to 500 The gain level for ringing.
+The default is 0. se.rt. <ringclass>.name</ringclass> UTF-8 encoded string The answer mode for a ringtone.
+Used for identification purposes in the user interface. e.rt. <ringclass>.ringer default, ringer1 to ringer24</ringclass> The ringtone to be used for this class of ring.
+The ringer should match one of Table V-61: Ringtone Pattern Names.
+The default ringer is ringer 2. se.rt..timeout 1 to 60000 only relevant if the type is set to ring- answer The duration of the ring in milliseconds before the call is auto answered.
+The default is 2000. se.rt. <ringclass>.type</ringclass> .rt. <ringclass>.type ring, visual, answer, ring-answer</ringclass> The answer mode for a ringtone as defined in list earlier in this section.